 However, its recent entry into the highest echelons of the world of wine is the result of a concerted push by winemakers to make it into a means of representing the different landscapes of Argentina.
 Aromas and flavours from specific places; be they a district, vineyard or even a parcel, are now really coming out in the glass.
 Combined with elegant freshness and texture, this new breed of Malbec is revealing the grape’s true diversity and potential.

-However, the most important aspect of a wine is how it performs at the table, because that is the key to its success.
+However, the most important aspect when presenting Malbec at the table is how it performs, because that is the key to its success.
 Malbec is capable of adapting to almost every context and a wide variety of dishes, overcoming many different gastronomic barriers.

 Malbec at the table